KabirUberoi/ML_Work/README.md

-This is a collection of some of the ML assignments I have completed and fully understood as a part of my machine learning and deep learning specialisation.
+This is a collection of some of the ML assignments I have completed and fully understood.